xemlock/syngasburner-scholar/modules/zend/README.txt

    directory.

 3. There is a variable named zend_path.
 This variable can be set to the root of the Zend Library.
-This vaiable has no UI to set it.
+This variable can be configured via UI (Administer > Site configuration > Zend Framework).

 Once the Zend Framework is installed it will be reported on the Status Report page and available to all modules to take advantage of.